knightjimr/rms/docs/hello2.rst

       a name or path is given, that name/path is tested to see if it exists in the filesystem.
 If it does, then that command is skipped during the execution.

-So, the two lines in the above script specify the two steps of the pipeline, one called "hello" which is executed for each value in the "Arg" column of the spreadsheet data, and one called "helloAll" which is executed once (i.e., for all of the spreadsheet data).
+So, the two lines in the above script specify the two steps of the pipeline, one named "hello" which is executed for each value in the "Arg" column of the spreadsheet data, and one named "helloAll" which is executed once (i.e., for all of the spreadsheet data).

 The lines after each of the step divider lines are the lines that are executed in the commands for